zopefoundation/zope.viewlet/README.txt

 We just have to register it as an adapter:

-  >>> from zope.contentprovider.interfaces import IContentProviderManager
   >>> zope.component.provideAdapter(
   ...
-ContentProviderManager,
+ContentsContentProviderManager,
-  ...     (zope.interface.Interface, IDefaultBrowserLayer, IBrowserView),
+  ...     (zope.interface.Interface, IDefaultBrowserLayer, IBrowserView,
+  ...
+IObjectInfoColumn),
   ...
 IContentProviderManager)

   >>> view = zope.component.getMultiAdapter(